opencog/matrix/design/Design-similarity.md

 Item's (5) and (6) are already in the StorageNode API, although this API also needs to be converted to pure Atomese.

+Item (7): This is already cached in the query search results!

+Item (8): Use SizeOfLink

+Item (9): Does not appear to be used anywhere in the code.

+Item (10)